 The District contributes to the Teacher Retirement System of Texas (the "System"), a public employee retirement system.
 It is a cost-sharing, multiple-employer defined benefit pension plan with one exception: all risks and costs are not shared by the District but are the liability of the State of Texas.
 The System provides service retirement and disability retirement benefits, and death benefits to plan members and beneficiaries.
-The System operates primarily under the provisions of the Texas Constitution and Texas Government Code, Title 8, Subtitle C. See "NOTES TO THE FINANCIAL STATEMENTS - C. Defined Benefit Pension Plan" as set out in the audited financial statements of the District for the year ended August 31, 2022 as set forth in APPENDIX B hereto.
+The System operates primarily under the provisions of the Texas Constitution and Texas Government Code, Title 8, Subtitle C. See "NOTES TO FINANCIAL STATEMENTS - H. Pensions" as set out in the audited financial statements of the District for the year ended August 31, 2023 as set forth in APPENDIX B hereto.

 The District contributes to the Texas Public School Retired Employees Group Insurance Program ("TRS-Care"), a costsharing multiple-employer defined benefit post-employment health care plan administered by the System.
 TRS-Care provides health care coverage for certain persons (and their dependents) who retired under the System.
-See "NOTES TO THE FINANCIAL STATEMENTS - D. Defined Other Postemployment Benefits Plan" in the audited financial statements of the District for the year ended August 31, 2022 as set forth in APPENDIX B hereto.
+See "NOTES TO FINANCIAL STATEMENTS - I. Other Post-Employment Benefits (OPEB)" in the audited financial statements of the District for the year ended August 31, 2023 as set forth in APPENDIX B hereto for information regarding the District's net OPEB liability and related matters.
 Government Accounting Standards Board ("GASB") issued Statement No. 68 Accounting and Financial Reporting for Pensions, which requires reporting entities, such as the District, to recognize their proportionate share of the net pension liability and operating statement activity related to changes in collective pension liability.
 Reporting entities, such as the District, that contribute to the TRS pension plan will report a liability on the face of their government-wide financial statements.
 Such reporting began with the District's fiscal year ending August 31, 2015.
 GASB Statement No. 68 applies only to pension benefits and does not apply to other post-employment benefits or TRS-Care related liabilities.
-At the gconclusion of the 2021-22 fiscal year, the District had a net pension liability as set forth in APPENDIX B hereto.
+At the conclusion of the 2022-23 fiscal year, the District had a net pension liability as set forth in APPENDIX B hereto.

-See the audited financial statements of the District for the year ended August 31, 2022 as set forth in APPENDIX B hereto for information related to the District's adoption of Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions and the related prior period adjustment.
+See the audited financial statements of the District for the year ended August 31, 2023 as set forth in APPENDIX B hereto for information related to the District's adoption of Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions and the related prior period adjustment.